oslabs-beta/AthenaJS/CONTRIBUTING.md

       - UI Page
       - Workshop
     - Components
+      - Components are grouped by category
+        - Accompanying tests should be placed in a __test__ folder next to the components they are unit testing
+        - Files containing TypeScript Types used for components are located in the same category folder as the components

 ## License
 By contributing to AthenaJS, you agree that your contributions will be licensed under its MIT license.